 So, where are the best cities for families in Vermont?
 We’ve got the answers here.

-These are the best cities to raise a family in the Green Mountain State:
+These are the best cities to raise a family in Vermont for 2019:

 - Lyndonville (Photos | Homes For Sale)